zanata/zanata-platform/docs/user-guide/editor/documents-view.md

 * **Editor buttons** - Show buttons in the Editor

-* **Enter key saves immediately** - Saves any document changes immediately
+* **Enter key saves immediately** - Saves any document changes when enter is pressed

 * **Use syntax highlighting Editor** - Highlights syntax.
 Warning: no spell check, long lines may have wrapping issues.

 * **Show Save as Approved warning** - Users are shown a warning to confirm that they wish to save the text as Approved.

-* **Navigation key/button** - Choose to navigate between all statuses or only the next fuzzy or rejected, or the next untranslated.
+* **Navigation key/button** - Change the navigation keyboard shortcut to whichever you selected in the options.

-* **Translation memory options** - Select whether to show Translation Memory options as a version diff or highlighted matches.
+* **Translation memory options** - Select whether to show diff between source string and search string or just highlighting.

 * **Page size** - Allow user to customise documents to show per page.